Oya Aktas (firstname.lastname@example.org) : AD 9:30, AE 10:30

-Note: This is a preliminary syllabus.
-Readings and lecture schedule may change.
-This is an online class.
+This is a remote class.
 Lectures will be recorded and can be viewed when convenient.
 Friday discussion sections will meet at scheduled times and will not be recorded.
 Participation is mandatory.
 If you anticipate problems, it would be best to find an alternative course.

 This course explores the history of American diversity.
 Covering five centuries, it examines the sequences of immigration and conquest that eventually made the United States one of the most ethnically and racially complicated societies on earth.
 The consequences of diversity are another theme of the course.
 We will discuss both the contributions of various peoples and the conflicts between them, paying special attention to the historical construction of race and ethnicity and the changing understandings of American citizenship.
 "What is an American?" each generation has asked, usually answering in terms that are new to their era.